 Here’s how the bathroom looked after our freebie makeover…

 Better, right?
-Best part to me are these 10-minute DIY curtain rods we made that helped divide the room a bit (as well aided in covering some of the awful-almond-anything-but-joy tub surround.
+The best part to me is these 10-minute DIY curtain rods we made that helped divide the room a bit (as well aided in covering some of the awful-almond-anything-but-joy tub surround.